Tony Goldwyn

 Anthony Howard Goldwyn (born May 20, 1960) is an American actor and director.
-He made his debut appearing as Darren in the slasher film Friday the 13th Part VI: Jason Lives (1986) and had his breakthrough starring as Carl Bruner in the fantasy thriller film Ghost (1990), which earned him a nomination for the Saturn Award for Best Supporting Actor.
-He went on to star as Harold Nixon in the biographical film Nixon (1995), earning him a SAG Award nomination, and as Neil Armstrong in the HBO miniseries From the Earth to the Moon (1998).
+He made his debut as Darren in the slasher film Friday the 13th Part VI: Jason Lives (1986) and had his breakthrough starring as Carl Bruner in the fantasy thriller film Ghost (1990), which earned him a nomination for the Saturn Award for Best Supporting Actor.
+He went on to portray Harold Nixon in the biographical film Nixon (1995), earning him a SAG Award nomination, and Neil Armstrong in the HBO miniseries From the Earth to the Moon (1998).

 Goldwyn voiced the titular character in the Disney animated film Tarzan (1999).
 He portrayed Colonel Bagley in The Last Samurai (2003), Johnathon "John" Collingwood in the horror film The Last House on the Left (2009), Andrew Prior in the Divergent film series (2014–2015), and Paul Cohen in King Richard (2021), the latter netting him a second SAG Award nomination.
-He starred as President Fitzgerald Grant III on Scandal (2012–18) while he was also directing a number of episodes, for which he won a Peabody Award.
+He starred as President Fitzgerald Grant III on Scandal (2012–18) and also directed several episodes, for which he won a Peabody Award.
 Since 2024, he has starred as District Attorney Nicholas Baxter on Law & Order.

 Early life, family, and education

-Tony Goldwyn was born in Los Angeles, California, the son of actress Jennifer Howard and film producer Samuel Goldwyn Jr..
+Goldwyn was born in Los Angeles, California, the son of actress Jennifer Howard and film producer Samuel Goldwyn Jr..
 Goldwyn's paternal grandparents were film mogul Samuel Goldwyn, a Polish Jewish immigrant from Warsaw, and actress Frances Howard, who was originally from Nebraska.
 His maternal grandparents were playwright Sidney Howard and actress Clare Eames.
 One of his maternal great-great-grandfathers was Maryland governor and senator William T. Hamilton.

 Goldwyn attended Hamilton College in Clinton, New York, Brandeis University in Waltham, Massachusetts (where he received his Bachelor of Fine Arts degree), and the London Academy of Music and Dramatic Art.
 He additionally studied acting at HB Studio in New York City.